-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-For Withhold For All All All Except The Board of Directors recommends you vote FOR all the nominees listed: 0 0 Ω 1.
-Election of Directors Nominees 02) Patrick Gallagher 07) Nikos Theodosopoulos 03) Deborah L. Clifford 04) David Krall 05) Mitzi Reaugh The Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+THIS PROX (Y C ARD IS V ALID ON LY WHEN SIGNED AND DATED.
+ONIC INC. Board of Directors recommends you vote FOR all the For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. nominees listed: 0 0 0 number(s) of the nonlinee(s) of the line below.
+1. .
+Election of Directors 0 0 Nominees: 01) Patrick J. Harshman 05) Mitzi Reaugh 02) Patrick Gallagher 06) Susan G. Swenson 03) Deborah L. Clifford 07) Nikos Theodosopot 04) David Krall ılos The Board of Directors recommends you vote FOR proposa ıls 2, 3 3, 4 and 5.
 For Against Abstain 2.
-To approve, on an advisory basis, the compensation of the named executive officers.
-0 0 0 ${\bf 3.} \quad \hbox{To approve an amendment to the 2002 Employee Stock Purchase Plan to increase the number of shares of common stock reserved for issuance thereunder by 1,000,000 shares.}$ Ω Ω Ω 4.
-To approve an amendment to the 1995 Stock Plan to increase the number of shares of common stock reserved for issuance thereunder by 4,000,000 shares.
-0 0 0 To ratify the appointment of Armanino LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
-0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-0000465802 1 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+To approve, on an advisory basis, the compensation of the name d executive e officers.
+0 0 0 3.
+To approve an amendment to the 2002 Employee Stock Pure by 1,000,000 shares. chase I Plan to incre ease the n umber of shares of common stock reserved for issuance thereunder 0 0 0 4.
+To approve an amendment to the 2002 Director Stock Pla 450,000 shares. an to i ncrease the e number of shares of common stock reserved for issuance thereunder by 0 0 0 5.
+To ratify the appointment of Ernst & Young LLP as the in December 31, 2021. ndepe ndent regi istered pu blic accounting firm of the Company for the fiscal year ending 0 0 0 NO. FE: Such other business as may properly come before the me eting or any adjo ournment thereof. dministrator, or other fiduciary, please give full title as such.
+Joint ase sign in full corporate or partnership name by authorized officer.
+Sign ature [PLEASE SIGN WITHIN ROX] Date Signature (Joint Owners) Date